-Instead, choose something with a high concentration of oleic acid (also known as omega-9) to deliver soothing emollients and heavier protection than oils higher in linoleic acid.
+Instead, choose something with a high concentration of oleic acid (also known as omega-9).
+Oils rich in oleic acid deliver soothing emollients and more protection compared to oils higher in linoleic acid.
 An issue here though is that many oils high in oleic acid can feel heavy and greasy.
 And they can take a while to sink in.

 The next part is a little tougher.
-Once you’ve chosen what face oil is best suited to your skin type, in theory, it’s time to test it out.
+Once you’ve chosen what face oil is best suited to your skin type in theory, it’s time to test it out.
 This is where things get a little more personal - the right oil for you depends on how it feels when applied.